SanliFaez/OS4Physicists/CourseDevelopment/Week6/Lecture6.md

 **Assignment objective**: Write a layperson summary of your research that is understandable for a general audience.

 **Assignment description**
-1. Students individually bring (or write) abstract/summary of 200-500 words for a previous project (e.g. their Bachelor thesis; if they don't have that they can choose a future project).
+1. Students individually bring (or write) an abstract/summary of 200-500 words for a previous project (e.g. their Bachelor thesis; if they don't have that they can choose a future project).
 2. Students then convert this abstract/summary into a layperson summary.
 They can use the [template](layperson_summary_template.md) provided in this repository.
 3. Students read each other's layperson summaries and give feedback on the use of jargon, the use of metaphors, communicating uncertainty and narratives and framing.
 4. Students rewrite their layperson summary based on the feedback they received.